ShaneByrne0963/python-poker/README.md

 ### Deck

-- The Deck class stores all the cards that have not been taken by any of the existing hands, as well as any wild cards used in the current round
+- The Deck class stores all the cards that have not been taken by any of the existing hands, as well as any wild cards specified by the user.
+A global instance of Deck is created upon starting the program.
-- It also contains functions, such as `shuffle` to randomize the order of it's cards, `get_card` to check if a certain card exists in it,
+- It also contains methods that relate to its list of cards, such as `get_full` to return a list of a full deck of cards, `shuffle` to randomize the order of it's cards, `get_card` to check if a certain card exists in it and `take_card` to take a card from the deck

+### Card

+- The Card class stores the rank (number) and suit of a card in the deck.
+Upon starting a new round, 52 instances of this class are created using the `get_full` method and stored in the global Deck instance
+- The class also has 2 methods: `description` to return a short string containing its properties that is used for the table, and `is_wild` to return a boolean if the card's rank exists in the Deck instance's list of wild cards

+### Hand

+- The most significant

 ## Testing